Benjamin McCandlish

 Benjamin Vaughan McCandlish (June 3, 1886 – October 16, 1975) was a United States Navy flag officer who served as the 36th Naval Governor of Guam and was a recipient of the Navy Cross.

-Early life
+Early life and education

 On June 3, 1886, McCandlish was born in Petersburg, Virginia.
-McCandlish was the fifth of six children of James Gray McCandlish (1854-1899) and Lelia Jane (nee Vaughan) McCandlish (1856-1937).
-McCandlish's siblings include, Elsie Gray McCandlish, Walter Taliaferro McCandlish, Lelia Vaughan 'Dee Dee' McCandlish, James Gray McCandlish, Jr. and Sarah Ellen 'Sadie' McCandlish.

-Education

 In 1909, McCandlish earned a degree from the United States Naval Academy in 1909.

 Career

 Naval service

 As an ensign, McCandlish served aboard USS New York, an armored cruiser that was renamed USS Saratoga in 1911.

 During World War I, on August 25, 1918, McCandlish commanded USS Davis, a Sampson-class destroyer, during its mission to escort troops to Europe through waters infested by German U-boats, until August 6, 1919.
 For his actions, he received the Navy Cross as a lieutenant commander.
 McCandlish commanded a number of different-class vessels during the 1920s and 1930s until 12 August 1938, when he assumed his last seagoing command.

 On August 12, 1938, McCandlish became the first captain of USS Boise, a Brooklyn-class cruiser.
 In February 1939, following a shakedown cruise to Monrovia, Liberia; and Cape Town, Union of South Africa, McCandlish's Boise joined Division 9, Cruisers, Battle Force, at San Pedro, California.
 On December 4, 1941, Boise arrived at Manila, Philippine Islands.